An Alternative Explanation of the Subud Exercise in Psychological Terms

 Instincts represent one kind of motivation, but

-of manipulating discrete symbols according to rules.
-It wouldn’t have reasoned
+signifiers, instead of manipulating discrete symbols according to rules.
+It

-interpreting data and assessing situations on a more case by case basis.
-It may
+responses — interpreting data and assessing situations on a more case by case

-be seen as more instinct-oriented insofar as it did not involve layers of
+basis.
+It may be seen as more instinct-oriented insofar as it did not involve

-symbolic connections, but its underlying map would still have incorporated
+layers of symbolic connections, but its underlying map would still have

-sophisticated, acquired wisdom.
-Our new rationality mode, on the other hand, may
+incorporated sophisticated, acquired wisdom.
+Our new rationality mode, on the

-be more procedural in mapping reality — taking relations between first order
+other hand, may be more procedural in mapping reality — taking relations

-elements (which the older mode operates with directly) and labelling them as
+between first order elements (which the older mode operates with directly) and

-second or third order elements — thereby building a hugely intricate network of
+labelling them as second or third order elements — thereby building a hugely

-concepts.
-We rely heavily on both rationalities, even though they often
+intricate network of concepts.
+We rely heavily on both rationalities, even

-conflict with each other, and only the lingual version typically involves
+though they often conflict with each other, and only the lingual version

-conscious states.
-Neuroscience offers strong evidence that various subconscious
+typically involves conscious states.
+Neuroscience offers strong evidence that

-processes work constantly behind the scenes to shape our actions, thoughts and
+various subconscious processes work constantly behind the scenes to shape our

 Some people consider that, because practising the